-^{8} From the second quarter of fiscal year 2021, the Imaging Business has been categorized as a discontinued operation.
+The Company conducted a stock split at the ratio of four shares for one ordinary share on April 1, 2019.
+Figures prior to the year ended March 31, 2019 have been converted to align with the post-stock split standard.
+From the second quarter of fiscal year 2021, the Imaging Business has been categorized as a discontinued operation.
 Accordingly, we restated figures for fiscal year 2020.
-9 In fiscal year 2022, the consolidated statement of financial position was retrospectively adjusted to reflect the adjustments to the provisionally measured fair value of the assets acquired and liabilities assumed in the business combination.
+In fiscal year 2022, the consolidated statement of financial position was retrospectively adjusted to reflect the adjustments to the provisionally measured fair value of the assets acquired and liabilities assumed in the business combination.
 Accordingly, the related indicators for fiscal year 2021 are presented after such adjustments have been reflected.
-10 "Female managers" of the Olympus Group in Japan for fiscal year 2022 (as of the end of March 2022).
-Prior to fiscal year 2021, figures are based on different definitions of "female managers" for each fiscal year.
-11 Figures include employees who have been seconded to Olympus Corporation, been form Olympus Corporation seconded to other companies have been excluded.
-12 The percentage within global senior management as of August 1, 2020 for fiscal year 2020 and July 1, 2021 from fiscal year 2021.
-13 Through fiscal year 2019, figures are as of June 1 of each respective year, and from fiscal year 2020, the figures are as of March 31 of each respective year for individuals in Japan (at eight special-purpose subsidiaries).
+"Female managers" of the Olympus Group in Japan for fiscal year 2022 (as of the end of March 2022).
+Prior to fiscal year 2021, figures are based on different definitions of "female managers" for each fiscal year 2022 (as of the end of March 2022).
+Prior to fiscal year 2021, figures are based on different definitions of "female managers" for each fiscal year 2021 are presented after such adjustments have been reflected.
+"Female managers" of the Olympus Group in Japan for fiscal year 2022 (as of the end of March 2022).
+Prior to fiscal year 2021, figures are based on different definitions of "female managers" for each fiscal year 2020 and July 1, 2020 for fiscal year 2021.
+The percentage within global senior management as of August 1, 2020 for fiscal year 2020 and July 1, 2020 for fiscal year 2021.
+Through fiscal year 2019, figures are as of June 1 of each respective year, and from fiscal year 2020, the figures are as of March 31 of each respective year for individuals in Japan (at eight special-purpose subsidiaries).